-8 Dangerous Garden Plants to Look Out For
+8 Pretty but Dangerous Garden Plants to Grow with Caution

-Oleander is a dense flowering shrub with narrow pointed leaves that look like olive branches.
+Oleander is a dense flowering shrub with narrow pointed leaves that is hardy in USDA Zones 7 and warmer.
 Attractive pink, white, or red flowers bloom in summer.
-All parts of an oleander bush are toxic if ingested, including dried flowers and sap.
-Contact with the foliage and flowers can also cause skin irritation, and smoke from burning debris is toxic.
-Even though oleander is poisonous, you don't have to dig up every oleander in your yard—as long as it is planted in a safe place in the garden and gloves and long sleeves are worn when pruning, you can leave this bush in your landscaping.
+All parts of oleander are toxic if ingested, including dried flowers and sap.
+Contact with the foliage and flowers can also cause skin irritation, and smoke from burning debris is toxic to breathe.

-These plants are tolerant of many conditions and are nearly indestructible to drought, shade, sun, and soggy soil.
-Although they are an ideal choice for creating hedges, all parts of English yew plants are poisonous but the fleshy part of its red berries (the seeds within the berries are still toxic).
-Birds are able to pass the seeds, but other wildlife, like deer, cannot.
-Plant this shrub in a thoughtful and methodical place where the chance of harming animals or curious kids is slim.
+These tough evergreen shrubs are tolerant of many conditions, including drought, shade, sun, and soggy soil, plus they are usually avoided by deer and rabbits.
+They are an ideal choice for creating hedges and foundation plantings.
+All parts of English yew are poisonous except the fleshy part of its red berries (the seeds within the berries are still toxic).

-Foxglove is a stalk-flower favorite.
-The cup-shape flowers come in many colors and patterns, and the plants are a great option for adding height to the garden.
-Some elements of foxglove are used in heart medications, but eating any part of this toxic flower could cause the heart to slow or beat irregularly, making it extremely dangerous if ingested.
+Foxglove is a summer-bloomer that has long been a cottage garden favorite.
+The tube-shape flowers come in many colors and patterns, attracting bees and other pollinators.
+Some chemicals in foxglove are used in heart medications, but eating any part of this plant could cause the heart to slow too much or beat irregularly.

-These dramatic perennials have large, lobed leaves and pincushion-like seedpods.
+These dramatic perennials are frost-tender, so are usually grown as annuals in cold climates.
+They still can grow up to 5-6 feet in a year, taking on the appearance of a small tropical tree with large, lobed, reddish purple leaves and pincushion-like seedpods.
 Castor bean contains the deadly compound ricin in all parts of the plant, especially the seeds.
 Two more warnings: The sap may cause skin sensitivity, and the pollen of the blooms is highly allergenic.